São Tomé and Príncipe: Geography

-The two islands that make up what is called São Tomé and Príncipe were formed 30 million years ago during the Oligocene era, due to volcanic activity beneath deep water along the Cameroon Line.
-The volcanic soils of basalts and phonolites, dating to 3 million years, have been used for plantation crops since colonial times.

 The islands of São Tomé and Príncipe, situated in the equatorial Atlantic and Gulf of Guinea about 300 and 250 km, respectively, off the northwest coast of Gabon, constitute Africa's second-smallest country.
 Both are part of the Cameroon volcanic mountain line, which also includes the islands of Annobón to the southwest, Bioko to the northeast (both part of Equatorial Guinea), and Mount Cameroon on the coast of Gulf of Guinea.
+Both islands formed about 30 million years ago during the Oligocene era, due to volcanic activity beneath deep water along the Cameroon Line.
+The volcanic soils of basalts and phonolites, dating to 3 million years, have been used for plantation crops since colonial times.